 In July 2008, the City issued the General Obligation Refunding Bonds (Laguna Honda Hospital) Series 2008-R3 in the amount of \$118.1 million.
 The proceeds of the bonds were used to refund all the outstanding general obligation bonds originally issued as variable rate demand obligations to finance improvements to Laguna Honda Hospital (the Prior Laguna Honda Bonds").
-A portion of the proceeds of the Refunding Bonds were also used to pay the costs incurred in connection with the issuance of the Refunding Bonds.
+A portion of the proceeds of the Refunding Bonds were also used to pay the costs incurred in connection with the issuance of the Refunding Bonds were also used to pay the costs incurred in connection with the issuance of the Refunding Bonds.
 The Prior Laguna Honda Bonds were approved by the voters of the City by passage of Proposition A at the election held on November 2, 1999, and issued in three series in 2005 as City and County of San Francisco General Obligation Bonds (Laguna Honda Hospital, 1999).
 Series 2005B, 2005C and 2005D.
 The Series 2008-R3 were issued with interest rates ranging from 4.625% to 5% and mature from June 2022 through June 2030.
 Unamortized Prior Laguna Honda Bonds bond issuance costs were \$18 million at the date of the refunding.
-The City estimates that aggregate debt service payment were reduced by approximately \$15.5 million mad that net present value present savings of approximately \$1.5 million were obtained through the refunding.
+The City estimates that aggregate debt service payment were reduced by approximately \$15.5 million mad that net present value present savings of approximately \$11.5 million were obtained through the refunding.
 Debt service payments are funded through ad valorem taxes on property and other available funds of the City not restricted by law to specific